20bpoole/hello-github/README.md

 # Hello, Github!
-A basic Hello World test, because I'm bored.
+A basic Hello World test in C++ because I have nothing else to post as of now.